prayboy-tw/Mike-Bickle-Library/en/2023-End-Time-focus/11handout.md

 	Rev. 17-18 ***Angelic Explanation #4:*** The SEDUCTION by Babylon’s evil religion will permeate and infiltrate all the structures of society, requiring that Babylon be totally destroyed.
 (Ps.
 2:8-9).

 Rev. 19-20 ***Chronological Section #5:*** Jesus’ ***triumphal entry*** to Jerusalem (Rev. 19:11-21:8)
 	Rev. 21-22 ***Angelic Explanation #5:*** The _RESTORATION_ of all things (Acts 3:21; Rev. 21:9-22:5).
    After Jesus returns, He will restore all that God originally intended in the Garden of Eden.

 ## II.
 SUMMARY

-A. The 5 chronological sections (seals, trumpets, bowls) tell us what happens to the Antichrist empire.
+A. The 5 chronological sections (seals, trumpets, bowls) tell us what happens to the _Antichrist empire_.

-B. The 5 angelic explanations (parenthetical sections) tell us what happens to God’s people.
+B. The 5 angelic explanations (parenthetical sections) tell us what happens to _God’s people_.

 C. Summary of the structure of the book of Revelation.